jacoby/jacoby.github.io/_posts/2019-12-18-captain-perl-joins-in.markdown

 dover 56 17,15,14,8,2
 ```

 So, I got to 56.
 "Relatively common?"
 For many, sure.
-I'm there for `dover`, `volts`, and such, but `adapa`? `antre`?
+I'm there for `dover`, `volts`, and such, but `adapa`?
 And I see the wordlist I have doesn't include `wonts`.

 Anyway, I've coded my way past _Genius_ level and solved the thing.
 I've proven my worth vs other Captains, so I'll wait here for my Avengers membership card.